 #5 Refuse to Make Real Sacrifices

 You see it on every online course sales page, launch email, and money-back guarantee.
 Like the big list of side-effects at the end of a drug commercial, it’s always there.
 You can’t miss it.

-You gotta put in the work.
-If you are’t willing to put forth an honest effort, then this course is not for you.
+You got to put in the work.
+If you aren’t willing to put forth an honest effort, then this course is not for you.

 It’s become such a common statement that you tend to blaze right past it while thinking “Yeah, Yeah, I get it.
 I’ll do the work.
 Now where’s the damn buy button?

 Nobody tells you what “putting in the work” actually means.